XuchenSun/TranfficLightSystem-VHDL-/README.md

 **This system includes 9 states: IDLE + S0+S1...S7**

+IDLE state is for installing this system.
+S0 to S7 is for loop

 **7 input：**
       Y means vertical and X means horizontal. l and r means left and right.